CCwithAi/Archon-v5/README.md

 Archon created By Cole Medin.

-In this version I just added couple extra crawls.
+In this version I just added crawl4ai docs, crawls.
 I will update this with the refinements from Cole as they come out.

 Added crawl filter for crawl4AI